bfourk/Remote-Python-Camera/README.md

 # Remote-Python-Camera
 A bodge to send a webcam video over the network

+<b>NOTE: this was simply a 1-day bodge I needed to get a remote camera feed.
+It is buggy and unfinished, and should not be used in a production-like environment.</b>

-Required packages:
+Required Packages:
+tk
 opencv-python
-tk
 pillow

-Arguments:
+# Arguments:
 ./main.py
   -s --server | run as server
   --passwd    | set a password for the server

 when running as server:
 it will automatically open a socket server listening at the specified listen port and listen address (rserver.py, line 9,10)